mikew/plex-nose-example/README.md

 ## Requirements

-You are expected to have Plex Media Server, of course.
+You are expected to have Plex Media Server installed, of course.

 ## Usage